Don’t Bite the Bugs: How to Prevent Insect Infestation

 Insects aren’t necessarily bad for you, and insects in grains have served as a source of Vitamin B12 for vegans in some countries.
-However, they can destroy your food and most people prefer not to include them in their diet.
+However, they can destroy your food.
+And most people prefer not to include them in their diet.

 Since bugs aren’t kosher, I’ve learned techniques for keeping bugs out of food in the first place.
 Below are tips for keeping your food insect-free.

 - Buy grains and legumes in stores that are shady and cool, with a high turn-around.
 An open-air market may have better prices.
 The storage conditions in an open-air market may not be ideal, but the higher turn-around might mean the produce is fresher.
-After all, packaged grains from the store come from a sack too
+After all, packaged grains from the store come from a sack too.

 - If the food is in a plastic package, hold up one end of the bag and let the grains fall to the bottom.
 Check the corner of the bag for white threads, a sign of larvae infestation.
 (Larvae are immature insects.)